devChrisMena/DOT-NYC/README.md

     - Be advice that your machine must meet the minimun specification to run Python

 2. Download and Install the [Chrome](https://www.google.com/chrome/downloads/) web browser.
-    - If alredy install, pleaser update to the lastest build.
+    - If alredy installed, please update to the lastest build.
 To do so follow these steps:
         - Click the 3 dots on the top right corner.
         - Go to **Help** Section.
         - Click **About Google Chrome**.